 One of the first questions divorcing people ask is how will they support themselves financially during the divorce process and after the divorce is finalized.
 Anyone who sacrificed pursuing a career or attending higher education to focus on their family or marriage, or is the lower-earning spouse, will certainly feel the stress.
 However, financial assistance in the form of maintenance is often available.

 Maintenance, also referred to as “alimony” or “spousal support”, is money paid from one spouse to the other while the divorce is pending and/or after it has been finalized.
 Maintenance is not guaranteed in Colorado, but there are several factors that can make it a possibility for those who need it.

 The Court will look at several factors in accordance with C.R.S.
-14-10-114 when determining the amount and duration of maintenance, including:
+14-10-114 when determining if a spouse gets alimony, as well as the amount and duration of maintenance.